mitsuba-renderer/drjit/docs/freeze.rst

 Implementation details
 ----------------------

-Every time the annotated function is called, its inputs are analyzed.
-All JIT variables are extracted into a flattened and de-duplicated array.
-Additionally, a key describing the "layout" of the inputs is generated.
-This key will be used to distinguish between different recordings of the same frozen function, in case some of its inputs qualitatively change in subsequent calls.
+When the annotated function is called for the first time, its inputs are
+analyzed: the PyTree is traversed, its JIT variables are extracted into a flattened and de-duplicated array, and a *layout* describing the structure and types of the input, its literal values, and the sizes of its variables is built.
+The layout serves as a key that distinguishes different recordings of the same frozen function, in case some of its inputs qualitatively change in subsequent calls.

-If no recording is found for the current key, Dr.Jit enters a "kernel recording" mode (:py:obj:`drjit.JitFlag.FreezingScope`) and the actual function code is executed.
+If no recording exists for the current layout, Dr.Jit enters a "kernel recording" mode (:py:obj:`drjit.JitFlag.FreezingScope`) and the actual function code is executed.
 In this mode, all device level operations, such as kernel launches are recorded as well as executed normally.
+After the call, the result and the inputs are analyzed once more, so that the recording knows which variables it must produce when it is replayed: the ones making up the result, and inputs that the function modified.
+A frozen function may assign new arrays to its inputs (e.g., ``x += 1`` on an argument, or an updated member of an object), but it must not change anything else about them: the entries of containers, dictionary keys and their order, tensor shapes and the Python values held by the input must stay as they are, since the replay could not reproduce such a change.
+Recording a function that does so raises an exception naming the changed entry.
+A common case is state that is initialized lazily, such as a generator ``dr.rng()`` seeded with an integer, which converts its seed to an array when it is first used.
+Seed it with an array (``dr.rng(UInt64(0))``) or use it once before the frozen call.

+The next time the function is called, the inputs are verified against the layout of the recording used by the previous call.
+The verification walks the input alongside the layout, and on success replays the recording right away.
-The next time the function is called, the newly-provided inputs are traversed, and the layout is used to look up compatible recordings.
-If such a recording is found, any tracing is skipped: the various recorded operations and kernels are directly replayed.
+Otherwise the input is analyzed again and the resulting layout is compared against all recordings of the function.
+If a compatible recording is found, any tracing is skipped: the various recorded operations and kernels are directly replayed.

 Traversal